kirayatail/TDA452/lab4/proposal.md

  * Export and import mazes to/from suitable formats (JSON?
 ASCII?
 Custom format?)

-The algorithm examples are given in
+Definitions and explanations of different algorithms are given in [this presentation](http://www.jamisbuck.org/presentations/rubyconf2011).
-[this presentation](http://www.jamisbuck.org/presentations/rubyconf2011).
+It is also an entertaining read.

 We're sorry that we missed the deadline, we didn't realize it was so soon after the last lab.